Kelmscott Manor

 This review is the subjective opinion of a Tripadvisor member and not of Tripadvisor LLC.
 Tripadvisor performs checks on reviews as part of our industry-leading trust & safety standards.
 Read our transparency report to learn more.

 Thank you for your review.
-We are sorry that it didn't meet your expectations.
+We are pleased that you enjoyed your visit.

 This response is the subjective opinion of the management representative and not of Tripadvisor LLC.